mandavijaykumargmail/Lending-Club-Case-Study-Assignment/README.md

 - library - Python 10.0 and above
 - library - Pandas in Python
 - library - Data Visulizations in Python
+- GIT-Hub - for code
+- MS Excel

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->